One of the great things about starting daygame in the year 2018, is that so much of the journey to mastery has already been documented.

 Soul collection.
 Deep conversion.
 Being the one man in a girl’s life who she has the strongest connection with, any time in the past and any time in the future.
 All with high quality women.

-(I’ve also done this successfully in the past, most recently with this girl, so deep conversion is a skill, albeit subconscious, already in my repertoire)
+(I’ve also done this successfully in the past, so deep conversion is a skill, albeit unconscious, already in my repertoire)

 Again, all Nick’s terms.
 Using them feels almost like plagiarism.
 But he’s the guy who put in the intellectual effort to deconstruct this stuff.
 This blog will be my watering hole where I attempt the same thing, because it’s only though introspection and analysis that’s it’s possible to progress to the level I want to be at.